Read this Chi-Town Daily News story or this Gaper's Block article to get an idea of what RUI is like from a guest's point of view.

 Round 19: Jan.
 3, 2007; The theme: Obsession

 Our guests for obsession were Andre Frieden, John Crone and Rick Krimbel.
 It was also Ira's birthday.
-And Ira and Molly gave out copy's of No Touching Magazine.
+And Ira and Molly gave out copies of No Touching Magazine.
 It was nice.

 Round 18: Dec.
 6, 2006; The theme: Giving & Receiving